QAFE$^2$: Quantum accelerated multiscale finite element analysis: Conclusions

-The numerical experiments presented for one- and two-dimensional RVEs verify both the accuracy of the proposed quantum fixed-point iteration and the predicted scaling behaviour.
+The presented numerical experiments for one- and two-dimensional RVEs for a linear model problem in antiplane shear verify both the accuracy of the proposed quantum fixed-point iteration and the predicted scaling behaviour.
 For problems with known analytical solutions, the quantum formulation reproduces the exact homogenised response while exhibiting gate-count growth consistent with theoretical complexity estimates.
 Although the simulations are carried out on noiseless quantum emulators, they demonstrate that the algorithmic building blocks of \emph{QAFE$^2$} can be assembled into concrete, end-to-end circuits whose depth and ancilla requirements remain independent of the microscopic resolution.

 Notwithstanding these advances, several notable limitations and open challenges remain.
-Chief among these is the cost of state preparation, which constitutes the dominant overhead in the present formulation.
-In addition, the analysis assumes ideal, fault-tolerant quantum hardware and periodic RVEs with relatively simple constitutive behaviour.
+The measurement of the computed average microscopic stress by repeated circuit evaluations requires post-selection of the physically relevant states.
+The number of discarded states increases with the number of iterations and RVEs, leading to reduced success probabilities.
+This may require additional techniques, such as amplitude amplification~\cite{brassard2002quantum}, to improve the efficiency of the measurement procedure.
+In addition, our analysis assumes ideal, fault-tolerant quantum hardware and periodic RVEs with relatively simple constitutive behaviour.
 Extending the framework to more general boundary conditions, nonlinear material models, and inelastic or history-dependent responses will require further developments in quantum encoding and circuit design.
 Likewise, the impact of noise, finite coherence times, and error correction on the proposed algorithms remains to be quantified.

-Notwithstanding these challenges, the results to date strongly evince that quantum computing offers more than incremental acceleration for computational mechanics.
+Notwithstanding these challenges, the results to date suggest that quantum computing offers more than incremental acceleration for computational mechanics on future fault-tolerant quantum computers.
 By reshaping the algorithmic structure of multiscale analysis and enabling genuinely concurrent microscopic solves, \emph{QAFE$^2$} points towards a new paradigm in which quantum hardware acts as a constitutive engine embedded within otherwise classical finite element workflows.
-As quantum technologies mature, such hybrid approaches may ultimately enable fully concurrent multiscale simulations at scales far beyond the reach of classical computing.
+Recent progress in quantum error correction and logical qubits provides a clear motivation for developing such algorithms already now~\cite{bluvstein2024logical,google2025quantum}.
+As quantum technologies mature, hybrid approaches may ultimately enable fully concurrent multiscale simulations at scales far beyond the reach of classical computing.